 What are your fees?

-I currently run a cash practice and my rates are in line with medical aid tariffs.
-I am registered with BHF, which enables you to claim directly from your medical aid.
-Currently, payments can be made via EFT before the session or in cash directly after the session.
+I run a cash practice and my rates are in line with medical aid tariffs.
+I am registered with BHF, which enables you to claim directly from your medical aid following a session.
+Currently, payments can be made via Card or Cash directly after a session.
+Online sessions are to be settled via EFT before the session.
 It is important for you to check whether your medical aid option will pay for the services of a Registered Counsellor and what limit is available.

 As a parent of a child or adolescent in counselling, will I get feedback or a report?